avillela/how-green-is-my-otel-collector/README.md

 This step will install Kepler and any additional components on your Kubernetes cluster.

-#### Install Option 1 - Dynatrace backend
+#### Install Option 1 - No Prometheus

 > 🚨 If you're using Dynatreace as a back-end use this script.
-Otherwise, go to [Install Option 2](#Install-Option-2--jaeger-prometheus-grafana).
+Otherwise, go to [Install Option 2](#Install-Option-2--with-prometheus).

 The [following script](/src/scripts/02-install-kepler.sh) will install [Kepler](https://sustainable-computing.io) via Helm.
 It will also install an updated `kepler-prometheus-exporter` `ServiceMonitor` with Prometheus scrape configs for Kepler.
 We do this here so we don't have to do it in the OTel Collector's Prometheus Receiver configuration.